-The MS degree in Electrical Engineering (Thesis or Non-Thesis Option) requires 30 credit hours.
+The MS degree in Electrical Engineering (Thesis or Non-Thesis Option) requires 30 credits.
 All MS students are also required to enroll in the zero-credit course EENG 500 Graduate Seminar each semester .
-Requirements for the thesis MS are 24 hours of coursework and six credit hours of thesis research.
-The non-thesis option requires 30 credit hours of coursework.
-A maximum of six credit hours of Independent Study can be used to fulfill degree requirements.
-There are three tracks in Electrical Engineering: (1) Antennas and Wireless Communications (AWC), (2) Energy Systems and Power Electronics (ESPE), and (3) Information and Systems Sciences (ISS).
+Requirements for the thesis MS are 24 hours of coursework and six credits of thesis research.
+The non-thesis option requires 30 credits of coursework.
+A maximum of six credits of Independent Study can be used to fulfill degree requirements.
+There are three tracks in Electrical Engineering: (1) Antennas and Wireless Communications (AWC), (2) Power and Energy Systems (PES), and (3) Information and Systems Sciences (ISS).
 Students are encouraged to decide between tracks before pursuing an advanced degree.
 Students are also encouraged to speak to their Advisor and/or a member of the EE faculty before registering for classes and to select a permanent Advisor as soon as possible.
 The following set of courses is required of all students.